 Gustave Courbet’s “The Artist’s Studio” (1855), oil on canvas.

-The 19 century artist Adolf Menzel did an amazing amount of drawing.
+The 19th century artist Adolf Menzel did an amazing amount of drawing.
 Unfortunately, not much of his work has been reproduced.
-His drawings almost present a different person than his paintings, which are often good, as in his study of men in a factory, but many of them appear to be picture of aristocrats and thus about money.
+His drawings present a more honest and different person than his paintings.
+His paintings which are often good, as in his study of men in a factory, for instance, but many of them appear to be picture of aristocrats and are thus about money.
+He did do some interesting protest art about war, his dead soldiers, for instance.
 His drawings are a different matter and a daily effort and his skill is exceptional.
 These two are typical examples from his sketchbooks where he shows himself peering out of the page with objectivity and sympathy.
 His painting of his foot is good too.

 The impressionists did not do very well at self portraits in general, but one that I like is by the Frenchman Henri Martin.
-I am not showing it here, but it can be easily found, as it is the one with him before a window and a mountain is outside it.
+It shows him before a window and a mountain is outside it.
 He did not do too many others things I appreciate as much as this one.
 It has a great sense of space and color and the artist in the midst of it, trying to understand it all.

 Degas’ earlier self portraits are well done, but rather haughty, and his last one shows him very old with one of his bather pastels behind him.
-Degas was the best of the impressionists as far as drawing goes, as he studied with Ingres.
+Degas was the best of the impressionists as far as drawing goes, as he studied with Ingres s one could guess– the quality is so great.
 There is a certain pride in this picture as if he knew his late nudes were very good, as many are.
 But there are questions with Degas.
 His relationship to the young dancer he sculpted and drew raises questions about his misogyny.
-There is also his strange involvement with slavery via his mother, who was from a southern family that owned and sold slaves.
+There is also his strange involvement with slavery via his mother, who was from an American southern family that owned and sold slaves.
 Later Degas painted the Cotton Exchange of New Orleans, which was involved in exploiting freed African Americans in the Post Civil War American South.
 Degas father and brother were involved in buying pro-Confederate bonds during the Civil War and depended on slavery and its later perpetuation under the new regime of the Black Codes set up after the south lost.
 There were ties between the families friendly to the Degas with the White League, a racist organization.
 This cast some doubt on the student of Ingres, who like Ingres appears to have been something of a far right reactionary.
 Degas is to some degree the product of exploiting the labor of African Americans both before and after slavery.
 I have never seen this dealt with by any art critics.
 It affects his work insofar as it brings the French upper classes of the time into question and Degas art largely served them.
 He did do many beautiful things.
 But one has to take into account the other aspects of things that are part of the history of this self portrait.
+This brings Degas and his self portraits into question, despite their quality as drawings.

 When I was a young man, Vincent was one of my early companions, and I read him closely.
 I did a number of copies of his works as a part of my education.
 The one drawing I copied was this one.